 Alongside football in both the UK and around the world, the research focus has considered other sports such as rugby union, rugby league and cricket, all of which have generated very strong national media coverage on topics such as the erosion of values in sport.
 Tom's research has also resulted in changes to policy, with some of the research conducted on cricket utilised to assist in changing the laws of the game across the world.

-Tom's recent research has focused on violence and abuse towards sports officials and the mental health and wellbeing of sports officials from a global persepctive.
+Tom's recent research has focused on violence, agression and abuse towards sports officials and the mental health and wellbeing of sports officials from a global persepctive.
 Tom is involved in a number of internationally funded research projects in these areas.

 Tom has supervised undergraduate, postgraduate, MRes and MPhil dissertations.
 Tom also currently supervises Professional Doctorate and PhD research projects in a number of diverse research areas including:

 - The abuse of sports officials